WELCOME TO

 Please do ask whether your breeder performs health testing.
 This increases your chances of obtaining a healthy dog, whatever your venue.
 Just by asking, you will be contributing to an atmosphere that is more conducive to good breeding practices,and this will help improve all pure breeds moving into the future.
 Your breeder cannot breed only perfect dogs, but he or she should have well thought out reasons for decisions that are made on your behalf.

 At a minimum, Cardigans should be tested for hip dysplasia (OFA or PennHip) and eye disease (CERF).
-Ideally, a complete thyroid panel should also be done.
 Other testing may include patellas (slipping knee cap), and elbow dysplasia.
-I am also adding cardiac exams, spinal Xrays and genetic testing as it becomes available.
+I am also adding cardiac exams, DM (degenerative myelopathy) and genetic testing as it becomes available.
 I am committed to obtaining health information on as many of our puppies as possible in order to establish a depth of pedigree for our line.

 ABOUT US

-I am a member of the Cardigan Welsh Corgi Club of America, Columbus All Breed Training Club and a contributing member of CardiCommentary International, a website promoting information about the Cardigan breed (see links at the bottom of the page).
+I am a member in good standing of the Cardigan Welsh Corgi Club of America, and have been a board and founding member of the Cardigan Welsh Corgi Health Foundation.

 OUR DOGS